openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/CreateORAAssignment.rst

 After you have added a prompt and rubric, you must specify additional settings for the assignment.
-These settings include the type of response that learners must submit, assignment dates, and whether learners will see a list of top scoring responses.
+These settings include the type of response that learners must submit, assignment dates, and whether learners will see a list of top-scoring responses.

 .. _PA Team vs Individual ORA: